23/resumable.js/README.md

 * `.bootstrap()` Rebuild the state of a `ResumableFile` object, including reassigning chunks and XMLHttpRequest instances.
 * `.isUploading()` Returns a boolean indicating whether file chunks is uploading.
 * `.isComplete()` Returns a boolean indicating whether the file has completed uploading and received a server response.

+## Contribution

+To ensure consistency throughout the source code, keep these rules in mind as you are working:

+* All features or bug fixes must be tested by one or more specs.

+* With the exceptions listed below, we follow the rules contained in [Google's JavaScript Style Guide](http://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml):

+  * Wrap all code at 100 characters.

+  * Instead of complex inheritance hierarchies, we prefer simple objects.
+We use prototypical inheritance only when absolutely necessary.

+## Installation Dependencies
+1. To clone your Github repository, run:

+        git clone git@github.com:<github username>/resumable.js.git

+2. To go to the Resumable.js directory, run:

+        cd resumable.js

+3. To add node.js dependencies

+        npm install

+## Testing

+Our unit and integration tests are written with Jasmine and executed with Karma.
+To run all of the tests on Chrome run:

+    grunt karma:watch

+To re-run tests just change any source or test file.

 ## Alternatives